Allan Wachowich: Community work

 He has served on the boards of many religious organizations, including the Western Catholic Reporter, the Friars, the Canadian Catholic Organization for Development and Peace, Catholic Charities, and he founded the St. Thomas More Catholic Lawyers' Guild in 1963.
-He was president of the Mu Theta Chapter of the Zeta Psi Fraternity.
+He was president of the Mu Theta chapter of Zeta Psi fraternity.

 On 28 Sept 2008 he accepted an Honorary Colonel appointment to 15 (Edmonton) Field Ambulance for an initial term of three years.
 As Colonel, the Honorable Allan Wachowich, he has attended military functions with his unit and attended national meetings of Honorary Colonels and Lieutenant-Colonels.
 15 (Edmonton) Field Ambulance is a Reserve Force unit of the Canadian Forces Health Services Group.

 Prior to his judicial appointments, he was an active campaigner for the Liberal Party of Canada.

-In 2012, Wachowich received an honorary doctorate degree from the University of Alberta as a doctor in LL.D and now has the designation of Queen's Counsel in Alberta.
+In 2012, Wachowich received an honorary doctorate degree from the University of Alberta as a doctor in LL.D and now has the designation of King's Counsel in Alberta.

+The Honourable Allan H. Wachowich, C.M., A.O.E., K.C. of Edmonton, Alberta has also received the Alberta Order of Excellence (2018) and is a member (2019) of the Order of Canada.